 Do we have to have casual vacancy elections?

-The RO Act requires that all offices are elected, so unless the rules state otherwise, whenever an office is vacated it must go to an election.
+The RO Act requires that all offices are elected, so unless the rules state otherwise, whenever an office is vacated it cannot be filled other than by an election.

 You should first examine your rules because it is those rules we rely on.
-If you think your rules are unclear about whether they allow an appointment or whether you are required to have an election, please contact us at insert email address
+If you think your rules are unclear about whether they allow an appointment or whether you are required to have an election, please contact us at firstname.lastname@example.org.

 What evidence do I need to provide for casual vacancy because of resignation or death?